 Funding

 This project is funded through a low interest loan provided by the Washington State Department of Ecology.
 The current approved amount is $5.08M.
-The City is applying for a 2-year extension to the loan deadline of December 31, 2025.
+The loan funding deadline is June 30, 2027

 Schedule